agentraghav/eng-onboarding/README.md

 # eng-onboarding day 1 : print fibonacci sequence upto n terms

-run npm install to install the node modules
+run `npm install` command in your terminal to install the node modules

-run node index.js to run the program
+run `node index.js` command in your terminal to run the program